-The Mobi-C IDE trial was multi-centered, prospective, and controlled.
+The Mobi-C IDE trial was a multi-centered, prospective, and randomized controlled trial.
 Mobi-C, the investigational treatment, was compared to the control, anterior cervical discectomy and fusion (ACDF).
 The one-level trial included 245 randomized subjects, 164 Mobi-C and 81 fusion subjects (a 2 to 1 ratio, respectively).

 - Sufficient Neck Disability Index (NDI) improvement (≥ 15 points in subjects with baseline ≥30 points, or ≥ 50% improvement in subjects with baseline <30 points)

 - No subsequent surgery at the treated level